remarkablemark/html-react-parser/README.md

 ### Parser throws an error

-If the parser throws an erorr, check if your arguments are valid.
+If the parser throws an error, check if your arguments are valid.
 See ["Does invalid HTML get sanitized?"](#does-invalid-html-get-sanitized).

 ### Is SSR supported?